matrix-org/synapse/docs/development/room-dag-concepts.md

 all of its `prev_events` as the new backward extremities if they aren't already persisted in the `events` table.

-If an event is marked as a backward extremity by being a `prev_event` of some other event, then persisted as an `outlier`, it can be a backward extremity while still being in the `events` table.

-If an event is first persited as an `outlier`, then comes across the backward extremity update by being a `prev_event` of some other event, it won't become a backward extremity.

 ## Outliers